 - Fun & Recreation – I need this category because I am so prone to work-work-work.
 Having “Fun & Recreation” as a separate category helps me focus on making the time for downtime!

-First, you will need to write each category on a sheet of paper, leaving plenty of room for notes.
+First, write each category on a sheet of paper, leaving plenty of room for notes.
 Usually, a half-page for each category is enough for me, but you may want to use a full page for each.
 Whatever works for you.

 Before I get to the questions, there are a few things I want you to remember.

 - First, these are suggestions only – use what works for you, add and subtract however you need.

 - Second, although I am suggesting a yearly review, the questions can also be used for shorter review periods.

 - Third, you might want to have your calendar or journal handy to help you review an entire year.
 It’s amazing what you can forget!

 - And finally, these questions are not designed to dig into the why of your answers.
 You may find that helpful, but it is not necessary to do it.
 Again, this process is about you and what works for you.
 Your goal is to gain insight into what is working in your life and what needs improvement.

 Questions to Consider When Doing a Yearly Review

 This looking back and making notes process may take you only 15 minutes or it could take up to an hour.
 When considering items to list, be as thorough and as specific as possible.
 And make sure you list both positive and negative events or accomplishments.